Search Guide

 response, providing a concise overview of the offer without the underlying complexity of the product definition.

-The offers are valid for 30 minutes, after which time they can no longer be purchased.
+Offers are valid for 30 minutes, after which they can no longer be purchased.
 A response header Expires

 is provided in the response indicating the time when the offer expires.